ilyaivanov07/CDC_Stroke_App/README.md

 ## CDC POST DISCHARGE STROKE PATIENT DATA REPORTING APP - PHASE 2

-To run the app in the VM:
-1.   open terminal
-2.   ./start-strokeservice.sh

 To run the app using Docker:
 1. open terminal
 2. navigate to CDC-Post-Discharge-Stroke-Patient-Data
 3. $ sudo docker-compose up

-NOTE: We use external FHIR server at

 In the browser, navigate to  http://localhost:8888/

 user: admin
 pwd: password

 non-admin user: nurse_jane
 pwd: password

+NOTE: We use external FHIR server at http://fhirtest.uhn.ca/

 New functions:
 1. The app now has ability to host multiple questionnaires.